Candomblé

 Candomblé (/pt/) is an African diasporic religion that developed in Brazil during the 19th century.
 It arose through a process of syncretism between several of the traditional religions of West and Central Africa, especially those of the Yoruba, Bantu, and Gbe, coupled with influences from Roman Catholicism.
 There is no central authority in control of Candomblé, which is organized around autonomous terreiros (houses).

-Candomblé venerates spirits, known varyingly as orixás, inkice, or vodun, which are deemed subservient to a transcendent creator god, Oludumaré.
+Candomblé venerates spirits, known varyingly as orixás, inkice, or vodun, which are deemed subservient to a transcendent creator god, Olodumaré.
 Deriving their names and attributes from traditional West African deities, the orixás are linked with Roman Catholic saints.
 Each individual is believed to have a tutelary orixá who has been connected to them since before birth and who informs their personality.
 An initiatory tradition, Candomblé's members usually meet in terreiros run by a mãe de santo (priestess) or pai de santo (priest).
 A central ritual involves practitioners drumming, singing, and dancing to encourage an orixá to possess one of their members, with whom congregants can then interact.
 The orixás are given offerings such as fruit and sacrificed animals, while their will is deciphered through divination.
 Offerings may also be given to lesser spirits, including caboclos and the spirits of the dead, the egun.
 Healing rituals and the preparation of amulets and herbal remedies also play a prominent role.

 Candomblé developed among Afro-Brazilian communities amid the Atlantic slave trade of the 16th to 19th centuries.
 It arose through the blending of the traditional religions brought to Brazil by enslaved West and Central Africans, the majority of them Yoruba, Fon, and Bantu, with the Roman Catholicism of the Portuguese colonialists who then controlled the area.
 It primarily coalesced in the Bahia region during the 19th century.
 Following Brazil's independence from Portugal, the constitution of 1891 enshrined freedom of religion in the country, although Candomblé remained marginalized by the Roman Catholic establishment, which typically associated it with criminality.
 In the 20th century, growing emigration from Bahia spread Candomblé both throughout Brazil and abroad, while also influencing the development of another religion, Umbanda, in the 1920s.
 Since the late 20th century, some practitioners have emphasized a re-Africanization process to remove Roman Catholic influences and create forms of Candomblé closer to traditional West African religion.

 The religion is divided into denominations, known as nations, based on which traditional African belief system has been its primary influence.
 The most prominent nations are the Ketu, Jeje, and Angola.
 Candomblé is centred in Brazil although smaller communities exist elsewhere, especially in other parts of South America.
 Both in Brazil and abroad Candomblé has spread beyond its Afro-Brazilian origins and is practiced by individuals of various ethnicities.